Children's Health Defense: Anti-vaccination campaigns

 CHD's film division produced the 2024 video production Vaxxed III: Authorized To Kill.
 Promoted as a sequel of the 2016 Vaxxed, it presents testimonies of people who were allegedly injured following being vaccinated during the COVID-19 pandemic.

 In January 2023, CHD filed a complaint alleging the efforts of major news outlets to limit the spread of COVID-19 misinformation amount to a violation to the Sherman Antitrust Act.
 The complaint targets The Washington Post, the BBC, Associated Press and Reuters.
 Along with CHD and Robert F. Kennedy Jr., the plaintiffs include other major spreaders of misinformation, including Joseph Mercola, Ty and Charlene Bollinger, Erin Elizabeth, Ben Tapper, Ben Swann and Jim Hoft.
 They present themselves as "online news publishers" victimized by media policies aiming at providing accurate reporting of COVID-related information.
 The case will be heard by United States District Court for the Northern District of Texas judge Matthew Kacsmaryk.

-During the 2025 Southwest United States measles outbreak CHD published a video interview of the Mennonite parents of a six-year-old Texas girl who, in February 2025, became the first child to die of measles in the United States in around 20 years.
+During the 2025 measles resurgence in the United States CHD minimized the danger caused by measles and falsely attributed measles deaths to hospital-acquired infections.
+CHD published a video interview of the Mennonite parents of a six-year-old Texas girl who, in February 2025, became the first child to die of measles in the United States in around 20 years.
 The father said that "measles are good for the body".
 The mother told other parents regarding the measles, mumps and rubella vaccine: "Don't do the shots" with measles being "not as bad as they're making it out to be."
 The Centers for Disease Control says "Getting MMR vaccine is much safer than getting measles, mumps, or rubella".

 CHD hosted a deceptive web site on vaccines and autism visually identical to a public-information CDC web page on the same topic.
 While the CDC page was clear on the absence of autism risks, the CHD pages described debunked anti-vaccine autism research mixed in with medically accepted research.
 The CHD web page, which featured the CDC banner and logo and the headline "Vaccine Safety", included testimonials from anti-vaccine parents, e.g. one titled "Mother of 3: I Will Never Vaccinate Again".
-The deceptive page was removed in March, 2025 at the request of the U.S. government.
+The deceptive page was removed in March 2025 at the request of the U.S. government.